-File this under crazy s#*t overheard the height of the 1980s AIDS panic: you’re not guaranteed to die of AIDS.
-It was a shocking concept in 1988, one that had never occurred to me, a 26-year-old, black gay man who had recently confirmed what I’d suspected since age 23: I was HIV-positive and therefore infected with what the media faithfully called “the deadly disease.”
+File this under crazy s#*t overheard during the height of the 1980s AIDS panic: a statement that was a shocking concept in 1988, one that had never occurred to me, a 26-year-old, black gay man who had recently confirmed what I’d suspected since age 23: I was HIV-positive and therefore infected with what the media faithfully called “the deadly disease.”

 Life expectancy for someone living with HIV/AIDS was a couple of years at best, so imagine some guy at “AIDS information meeting” filling my head with the crazy notion that my fate wasn’t signed, sealed and delivered to a hospital bed where would fade to skin and boned like so many others dying of AIDS in the 1980s.